Hurricane Rita: Florida

 While passing south of the Florida Keys, Rita may have briefly produced hurricane-force winds along the southernmost parts of the islands.
 Sustained tropical storm-force winds affected much of the Keys, with peak sustained winds of 62 mph (100 km/h recorded at Key West International Airport, punctuated by a gust of 76 mph (122 km/h).
 A Coastal-Marine Automated Network station on Sand Key measured winds of 72 mph (117 km/h) from an elevated position, sustained over 10 minutes, and a peak gust of 92 mph (150 km/h).
 Tropical storm-force gusts extended farther into the southern Florida Peninsula south of Lake Okeechobee on September 20.
 On the Florida mainland, gusts peaked at 55 mph at Fort Lauderdale–Hollywood International Airport, while sustained winds topped out at 39 mph at Miami Beach.
 The passing hurricane generated a 3–5 ft storm surge along the Florida Keys, with the highest storm surge occurring along the southern shores of the Lower Keys.
 In the Everglades National Park, a station called Tenraw recorded 5.32 in, which was the highest rainfall total in the state.
-Accumulations may have also exceeded 10 in within a 20 mi wide swath over southwestern Miami-Dade County and Monroe County, Florida.
+Accumulations were estimated by radar to have exceeded 10 in within a 20 mi wide swath over the everglades in southwestern Miami-Dade County and Monroe County, Florida.

 Homes and businesses were damaged by storm surge in the Florida Keys.
 The storm surge in Key West advanced four blocks inland, flooding streets to a depth of 3 ft and inundating the runway at Key West International Airport.
 As many as 200 residential properties were damaged by the surge in the city.
 One bicyclist was seriously injured by the high waves in Key West.
 High waters also advanced over U.S. Route 1 at Islamorada.
 Wind damage from the hurricane in the Keys was limited to roofing and trees, with the bulk of wind damage occurring in Key West.
 About 7,000 electricity customers were without power on the Florida Keys on the night of September 18.
 Damage was relatively light on the Florida mainland, where no casualties were reported.
 Flooding was also generally minor on the mainland, though the hardest-hit areas were affected by Hurricane Katrina a month prior.
 Power outages affected around 126,000 electricity customers in primarily Broward and Miami-Dade counties.

 Rough surf generated by Rita later caused minor to moderate beach erosion along the coast of the Florida Panhandle on September 22, including Franklin, Taylor, Walton, and Wakulla counties.
 Rita's effects exacerbated the erosion caused by a string of several other nearby storms beginning with Hurricane Ivan in 2004.
 The damage from coastal erosion amounted to roughly $200,000.
 Over a dozen people were rescued after venturing into the rough seas generated by Rita off Pensacola Beach.
 Two were hospitalized and one person died after collapsing offshore, though it was unclear whether the fatality was directly attributable to the hurricane.
 Another person drowned in a rip current off Miramar Beach.